 To preview the two documentaries, click here for "Passage" and click here for "Fair Game".
 To sample the post screening discussion, click Post Discussion Sample.
 To get a sense of the content of the "MLK'S Boston Years" slideshow and lecture, click the hyperlink.
-And for further questions, including pricing, click our Event Contact.
-Thank you.

 Documentaries, archival photos and ephemera - at their best - have the power to educate, illuminate and empower those who experience them.
-It's why we at AugustineMonica Films uses them as art forms to help engage, foster and create a space to effect social change.
+It's why we at AugustineMonica Films use them as art forms to help engage, foster and create a space to effect social change.
 It's also why organizations, looking to have that difficult conversation around race and cultural fluency, use our diversity programming.

 In the racially-charged environment America currently finds itself, these programs offer a thoughtful point of departure to constructively discuss racism as the pervasive issue that it is.
 Put another way, we offer a framework to study history, assess its impact and safely engage in a conversation about it -- so as not to repeat it.

 For programming questions, availability and pricing quotes, please visit our Event Contact page.
 Thank you for your prospective interest.